SystemsApproach/security/infra.rst

 Finally, recall that there are general ways to deal with DoS attacks such as the use of content distribution networks and black-holing of DoS traffic.
-We discuss the general approaches to DoS mitigation in Chapter 7.
+We discuss general approaches to DoS mitigation below.

 8.2.2 DNS Security Extensions (DNSSEC)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~